Thank you to everyone who participated in our Winter Reading 2017 program! Our next big event will be Summer Reading 2017, beginning in June.

 What services do you offer to young adults?

 We have a teen space that not only contains books and audiobooks, but a selection of graphic novels, manga, and non-fiction titles appropriate for a YA audience.
 This is in addition to the rest of the library, our online databases, and our inter-library loan (ILL) services, all of which young adults are free to use and browse.
+We also have a page dedicated to our teens' research needs and special interests here.

 There are also work spaces, bean bag chairs, and computers specifically for teen use.